cvlab-epfl/cvlab-kubernetes-guide/images/README.md

 ## Extending the image

 In case you want to extend the image, please see this example [lab-python-extra Dockerfile](./lab-python-extra/Dockerfile).
+Here we install libraries from the repositories, but it is possible to do much more.

 ```Dockerfile
 # start from the base image